Finnish Army: Role

-In addition to these tasks, the Army is responsible for conscription and personnel management of reserve.
+In addition to these tasks, the army is responsible for conscription and personnel management of the reserve.

-Because Finland is not under direct military threat, the current Army is, as it has been since the end of Second World War, in peacetime training formation.
+Because Finland is not under direct military threat, the current army is, as it has been since the end of Second World War, in peacetime training formation.
 This means that its brigades (joukko-osasto) are not meant to be operational combat units but training formations.
 According to the "troop production" doctrine (joukkotuotanto), peacetime units will train each batch of conscripts they receive for a specific wartime unit.
-After the end of training, the conscripts are demobilised into reserve.
+After the end of training, the conscripts are demobilised into the reserve.
 During regular refresher exercises and in case of a crisis, the reserve unit will be activated and deployed in the formation it trained in during conscription.
-Thus, the peacetime structure of the Army does not give any meaningful information about the mobilised structure or about the areas where the units would be used.
+Thus, the peacetime structure of the army does not give any meaningful information about its mobilised structure or about the areas where units would be used.

-History of the Finnish Army
+History

-Between 1809 and 1917 Finland was an autonomous part of the Russian Empire as the Grand Duchy of Finland.
+Between 1809 and 1917 Finland was an autonomous state ruled by the Russian Empire as the Grand Duchy of Finland.
 Between 1881 and 1901 the Grand Duchy had its own army.
-Before that several other military units had also been formed while Finland belonged to Sweden.
+Several other military units had also been formed while Finland belonged to Sweden.

 The Grand Duchy inherited its allotment system (indelningsverket; ruotujakolaitos) from the Swedish military organization.
 However, for several decades, Russian rulers did not require military service from Finland; operations and defence were mostly taken care by Russian troops based in the Grand Duchy.
 As a result, officer benefits of the allotment system became practically pensions, as payment was based on passive availability, not on actual service.

 During the Napoleonic Wars three 1200-man regiments were formed in Finland and Topographic Corps in Hamina.
 In 1821 the Topographic Corps was transformed into the cadet officers school.
 In 1829 one of the training battalions was transformed into the Young Guard Battalion, the Finnish Guards.

 During the Crimean War, 1854, Finland set up nine sharpshooter battalions based on a rota system.
 Conscription was introduced in Finland in 1878.
 The Finnish Guard took part in fighting to suppress the 1830 November Uprising in Poland and participated in the Russo-Turkish War (1877–1878), after which it gained the status of Old Guard of the Russian Emperor.

-The Finnish army was gradually broken up during the "oppression years" just after the turn of the century.
+The Finnish Army was gradually broken up during the "oppression years" just after the turn of the century.
 As Finnish conscripts refused to serve in the Russian Imperial Army, conscription ended in Finland and it was replaced with a tax paid from the Finnish Senate to the Imperial treasury.

 At the end of the 19th century the Russian empire was weakening, and this was reflected in a reduced capacity of the Russian troops to keep public order.
 Voluntary defence organizations disguised as fire brigades were formed by the Finnish people, especially during the strikes during and after the Russo-Japanese War.